ska-telescope/sdp-prototype/docs/src/lmc/sdp_subarray.rst

 ================ ============= =========== ======
 Command          Argument type Return type Action
 ================ ============= =========== ======
-On               None          None        Device is in its operational state.
-Sets the DeviceState to ON and obsState to EMPTY.
+On               None          None        Sets the device state to ON and obsState to EMPTY.
-Off              None          None        Device is not active.
-Sets the DeviceState to OFF.
+Off              None          None        Sets the device state to OFF.
 AssignResources  String (JSON) None        :ref:`Assigns processing resources to the SBI.
 Sets obsState to IDLE <subarray_assign_resources>`.
 ReleaseResources None          None        Releases all real-time processing in the SBI.
 Sets obsState to EMPTY.
 Configure        String (JSON) None        :ref:`Configures scan type for the next scans.
 Sets obsState to READY <subarray_configure>`.